happyrabbit/linhui.org/_posts/2017-9-21-workshopOct.markdown

 future workshops at: [http://scientistcafe.com/](http://scientistcafe.com/).
 Welcome to join ASA Statistics in Marketing [here](http://community.amstat.org/statisticsinmarketingsection/home).

 In today’s retailing environment, consumers and sellers interact through multiple channels (e.g., online channels include email, search engines, banner ads, affiliate websites, comparison shopping websites, etc.).
-It is critical for a seller to understand the roles played by different touchpoints on a consumer’s “path to purchase.”

-In this talk, Prof. Kinshuk Jerath will discuss some of his research work on digital marketing:
+It is critical for a seller to understand the roles played by different touchpoints on a consumer’s interactions with a firm.
+In this talk, Prof. Kinshuk Jerath will discuss some of his research on customer analytics in a multichannel world.
+The talk will include two papers:

-- Consumer Click Behavior at a Search Engine: The Role of Keyword Popularity
 - An Information Stock Model of Customer Behavior in Multichannel Customer Support Services
 - Multichannel Path-to-Purchase: Channels as “Engagers” and “Closers”